Skip to main content

 ssh husarion@10.15.20.2

-At this stage, you should have your Panther up and running, with a remote (LAN or VPN) connection from your laptop.
-By default, Panther comes with preinstalled ROS packages (available in Docker containers) and automatically starts them on boot.
-For more information on Panther's ROS system refer to Software guide.
+At this stage, your Panther should be up and running, with a remote connection (either LAN or VPN) established from your laptop.
+Panther is equipped with preinstalled ROS packages within Docker containers, which are set to launch automatically upon boot.
+For more information on Panther's ROS system, please refer to Software guide.

-ROS nodes from the containers are available on the level of the host operating system.
+ROS nodes running in the containers are accessible at the host operating system level.

 Check available ROS topics: